 Many struggle with these development goals long after adolescence, but you can help your child by considering the following guidelines:

 - Know and uphold your values.

 - Provide supervision and insist upon adult supervision at outside events.

 - Know who your child’s friends are, and get to know them in a cordial, non-intrusive manner.

-- Talk to your teens about alcohol, drugs, sex, and peer pressure—even if you think they are not listening.
+- Talk to your teens about alcohol, drugs, sex, internet privacy, and peer pressure—even if you think they are not listening.

 - Help your child deal with strong emotions and feelings.
 If you can’t do that, find someone who can.

-- Give your teenager the technological competency to deal with social and academic needs.
+- Give your teen the technological literacy to deal with social and academic needs.

 - Help her understand her learning profile and needs.